rotki/rotki/docs/api.rst

       {
         "result":{
-          "locations: ['ethereum', 'optimism', 'kraken']
+          "locations: {
+            "ethereum": {"image": "ethereum.svg"},
+            "optimism": {"image": "optimism.svg"},
+            "kraken": {"image": "kraken.svg"},
+            "external": {"icon": "mdi-book"}
         }
       }

-  :resjson list[string] locations: A list with all the possible location values
+  :resjson list[string] locations: A mapping of locations to their details.
+Can contain `image` or `icon` depending on whether a known image should be used or an icon from the icon set.

   :statuscode 200: Information was correctly returned
   :statuscode 500: Internal rotki error